zognin/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC08 Mark booking as done**
+**Use case: UC08 Mark order as done**

 **MSS**

-1. Gym Manager wants to mark a booking as done.
+1. Gym Manager wants to mark a order as done.
-2. Gym Manager enters required data to mark a booking as done.
+2. Gym Manager enters required data to mark a order as done.
-3. BTBB marks booking as done.
+3. BTBB marks order as done.

     Use case ends.

 **Extensions**

 * 2a.
 BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs Gym Manager why booking could not be marked as done.
+BTBB informs Gym Manager why order could not be marked as done.

       Use case ends.

-**Use case: UC09 View all bookings**
+**Use case: UC09 View all orders**

 **MSS**

-1. Gym Manager chooses to view all bookings.
+1. Gym Manager chooses to view all orders.
-2. Gym Manager enters command to see all bookings.
+2. Gym Manager enters command to see all orders.
-3. BTBB displays all bookings.
+3. BTBB displays all orders.

     Use case ends.